-Note: The assets size of FSBFL is above 5000crs as on March 2022, and this is expected to remain less than Rs.10,000 Crores within the next 1 year.
-Hence the applicable LCR guidelines for Five-Star would be 50% upto November 30, 2022 and 60% from December 01, 2022.
+Note: The assets size of FSBFL is above Rs.10,000crs as on March 2025.
+Hence the applicable LCR guidelines for Five-Star would be 100%.

-The formula of LCR has been defined in the framework to mean: = Stock of High-Quality Liquid Assets (HQLAs) Total Net Cash Outflows over the next 30 calendar days
+The formula of LCR has been defined in the framework to mean:

+Stock of High-Quality Liquid Assets (HQLAs)

+Total Net Cash Outflows over the next 30 calendar days